Candy Claws: History

 In 2014, Ryan and Karen formed a new band, Sound of Ceres, featuring the members of The Apples in Stereo and The Drums.
 The band released their debut album, Nostalgia for Infinity in 2016.

+In 2023, the band announced a 10th anniversary reissue of Ceres & Calypso in the Deep Time, which included "Distortion Spear", their first single in 12 years.